sscit/rel/rel-lib/README.md

 After creation, method `ProcessRelModel()` is used to trigger the REL model generation.
 This method triggers the whole workflow of lexing, and parsing.

-To get the resulting type instances, containing the actual requirements data, method `GetDatabase()` can be called, which returns an vector of `RdTypeInstance`.
+To get the resulting type instances, containing the actual requirements data, method `GetDatabase()` can be called, which returns an vector of `RdFile`.

 ## External API